What is Egyptian Rat Screw?

 Due to the nature of the game, other optional combinations can be included as well.

-To slap, the players must slap downwards, above the centre pile.
+To slap, the players must slap downwards, above the center pile.
 The slaps, by nature, will be piled up above the card pile.
 Thus, the fastest player will be the player whose hand is the lowest in the pile.

 The game ends once a player has claimed all the cards available in the game.
 Players are eliminated once they have no cards remaining.

-Rules
+ERS Rules

 Players are also allowed to contest card claiming.
 This is optional, and it does mean that players are allowed to bluff.
-If the bluff is called, they will need to give the top card of their hand to the player who called the bluff.
-If a bluff is mistakenly called, the calling player gives their top card to the bluffing player.

 Penalties